Phrase and beyond

 Statistical MT builds a statistical model of the relationships between words, phrases, and sentences in a given text.
 It applies the model to a second language to convert those elements to the new language.
 Thereby, it improves on rule-based MT but shares many of the same issues.

-Statistical MT is mostly replaced by neural MT and is sometimes used for legacy MT systems.
+Statistical MT is mostly replaced by neural MT and is sometimes used for legacy machine translation systems.

 Neural MT uses AI to “learn” languages and constantly improve its knowledge, much like the neural networks in the human brain.
 As opposed to running a set of predefined rules, an MT engine’s neural network is responsible for encoding and decoding the source text.